MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 The Gradle task deploys the Application in the BSP and then builds the BSP using Make.

-The :guilabel:`Demo-SmartThermostat` application is built and ready to be flashed on i.MX RT1170 Evaluation Kit once the hardware setup is completed.
+The :guilabel:`animatedMascot` application is built and ready to be flashed on i.MX RT1170 Evaluation Kit once the hardware setup is completed.

 Flash the Application on the i.MX RT1170 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to flash the :guilabel:`Demo-SmartThermostat` Application on i.MX RT1170 Evaluation Kit, the application provides the Gradle :guilabel:`runOnDevice` task.
+In order to flash the :guilabel:`animatedMascot` Application on i.MX RT1170 Evaluation Kit, the application provides the Gradle :guilabel:`runOnDevice` task.

 .. note::